 Hybrid inverters are becoming increasingly common since they may be used with or without batteries.

-Suppose you want to have the option of adding solar energy storage to your system in the future but don’t want to start off with batteries.
+Suppose you want to add solar energy storage to your system but want to start with something other than batteries.

 In that case, a hybrid inverter is something you can incorporate into your solar power system during the original installation.